jazzschmidt/apubsub/docs/development/index.md

 Therefore, the client was simply transferred with little effort and there was no need to reinvent the wheel.

-?> Sadly, the UI on both the server rendered client and the client app won't win any prizes for sure.
+?> :clown_face: Sadly, the UI on both the server rendered client and the local client app won't win any prizes for sure.

 ## Spock Testing Framework